syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-> Syncfusion recommends to reference scripts using [Static Web Assets](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets), [CDN](https://blazor.syncfusion.com/documentation/common/adding-script-references#cdn-reference) and [CRG](https://blazor.syncfusion.com/documentation/common/custom-resource-generator) by [disabling JavaScript isolation](https://blazor.syncfusion.com/documentation/common/adding-script-references#disable-javascript-isolation) for better loading performance of the Blazor application.
+> Syncfusion recommends to reference scripts using the [Static Web Assets](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets), [CDN](https://blazor.syncfusion.com/documentation/common/adding-script-references#cdn-reference), and [CRG](https://blazor.syncfusion.com/documentation/common/custom-resource-generator) by [disabling JavaScript isolation](https://blazor.syncfusion.com/documentation/common/adding-script-references#disable-javascript-isolation) for better loading performance of the Blazor application.

 ## Add Blazor DialogProvider Component

-* Open **~/_Imports.razor** file or any other page under the `~/Pages` folder where the component is to be added and import the **Syncfusion.Blazor.Popups** namespace.
+* Open the **~/_Imports.razor** file or any other page under the `~/Pages` folder where the component is to be added and import the **Syncfusion.Blazor.Popups** namespace.

 {% tabs %}
 {% highlight razor tabtitle="~/Imports.razor" %}